-WIPB will focus its documentary lens on several of these endangered, threatened and rare species throughout east central Indiana for “Rare INdiana,” a project that includes digital content, a photo exhibit, nature walks and much more.
+WIPB focused its documentary lens on several of these endangered, threatened and rare species throughout east central Indiana for “Rare INdiana,” a project that includes digital content, a photo exhibit, nature walks and much more.

-This project, made possible with a grant from WGBH, is in conjunction with the upcoming PBS program “RARE – Creatures of the Photo Ark,” premiering in July on WIPB.
+This project, made possible with a grant from WGBH, is in conjunction with the PBS program “RARE – Creatures of the Photo Ark,” which premiered in July on WIPB.

-To show the importance of preserving and protecting these rare animals for future generations, WIPB-TV and its partners will create educational videos of these animals in eight of our counties.
-Each video will include local experts on these animals, such as Tim Carter, a Ball State University professor whose work is centered on endangered or threatened bat species.
-Combined, the videos will create a 30-minute special to air on WIPB.
+To show the importance of preserving and protecting these rare animals for future generations, WIPB-TV and its partners created a 30-minute special to air on WIPB.

 WIPB will also partner with Gordy Fine Art & Framing, Red-Tail Land Conservancy, Cope Environmental Center and Hayes Arboretum for preview screenings of “RARE – Creatures of the Photo Ark,” nature photo walks and a Rare INdiana Finds photo contest/exhibit.

-For more information about submitting photos, participating in one of the walks or attending one of the preview screenings, contact Community Engagement Coordinator Michelle Kinsey at (765) 285-5887.
+For more information about the project, contact Community Engagement Coordinator Michelle Kinsey at (765) 285-5887.